c0dse/c0dse/README.md

 ### Hi, I'm c0dse

-Software engineer at [GeoCat](https://www.geocat.net), based in Utrecht.
+Software engineer at [GeoCat](https://www.geocat.net), based in Wageningen.
 I mostly do backend and web work.

 I also use AI coding tools a lot in my workflow (Claude Code, Codex), mainly for refactors, tests, and the repetitive parts.